 /

 It can be difficult to find ways to practice spelling with an older learner because most programs are designed for young children.
-In this week’s lesson plan recap, I include an in-depth discussion of how we approach spelling with my teenage son’s learning differences.
+This is an in-depth discussion of how I approach spelling with my teenage son’s learning differences.

-Last week, I shared a quick snapshot of some of the ways we are naturally practicing reading and spelling in our homeschool.
+I recently shared a quick snapshot of some of the ways we are naturally practicing reading and spelling in our homeschool.

 • Texting back and forth